 Include in LOAD FOLLOWING template:

-3.5.8 PURPA Resources(07/21/09 Version)
+3.5.9 PURPA Resources

-If «Customer Name» is required by the Public Utility Regulatory Policies Act (PURPA) to acquire output from a Generating Resource and plans to use that output to serve its Total Retail Load, then such output shall be added as a Specified Resource pursuant to Exhibit A. «Customer Name» shall purchase DFS from BPA (or equivalent service if DFS is unavailable) to support such resources for the term of this Agreement.
+If «Customer Name» is required by the Public Utility Regulatory Policies Act (PURPA) to acquire output from a Generating Resource and plans to use that output to serve its Total Retail Load, then such output shall be added as a Specified Resource pursuant to Exhibit A. «Customer Name» shall purchase RSS from BPA (or equivalent service) to support such resources for the term of this Agreement.

 END LOAD FOLLOWING template.